Blog

 • Select your device from the list and continue with the activation.

-8. Contact Microsoft technical support
+8. Contact Microsoft Support

 Additional tips: